gerardroche/gerardroche.github.io/src/2023/05/25/monokai-free-a-sublime-text-color-scheme/index.md

 aside: false
 tags: sublime-text
 title: MonokaiFree - A Sublime Text color scheme
-excerpt: "MonokaiFree is an enhanced version of the Monokai colour scheme."
+description: "MonokaiFree is an enhanced version of the Monokai colour scheme."
 lastUpdated: false
 ---